Top of page

 The Tang Family Band Scholarship

-Awarded to one student per year, the Tang Family Band Scholarship is given to a student who is a member of the Wake Forest Athletic Bands in both the fall and spring semester.
+The Tang Family Band Scholarship is given to a student who is a member of the Wake Forest Athletic Bands in both the fall and spring semester.
 The scholarship recipient must participate in the Athletic Band Program each semester during his/her college career, unless studying abroad or completing an internship.
 A recipient is determined yearly by the Directors.

 The Paige Shumate DeVries Award